newenclave/mico/README.md

 * C++ compiler (c++11 or later)
 * The book https://interpreterbook.com/.
 If you have not read it yet.
+* There is no compiler implementation here.
+Sorry.
+But I dont have a piece of time for this :(
+* Feel free to ask me anything.
+* Now I'm a more experienced and would rewrite this code completely :)
+* thanks Thorsten Ball :)

 # Table of Contents